lioritach/NearestPrayers/README.md

 - Contact us.

 In the admin panel:
-- Edit profile.
+- Edit profile. (update in realtime firebase database)
-- Add synagogue to the list.
+- Add synagogue to the list. (update in realtime firebase database)
+- Edit his synagogues. (update in realtime firebase database)
+- Remove his synagogues. (update in realtime firebase database)
 - Showing all his synagogues.
 - Filtering synagogues.